 The Global Imagery Browse Services (GIBS) are a set of standard services to deliver global, full-resolution satellite imagery in a highly responsive manner.
 Its goal is to enable interactive exploration of NASA's Earth imagery for a broad range of users.

-50+ full resolution, global imagery products from NASA Earth Observing System satellites are available in near real-time (usually within 3 hours of observation) courtesy of LANCE data providers.
-This includes products from the MODIS instrument aboard Terra and Aqua, the AIRS instrument aboard Aqua, and the OMI instrument aboard Aura.
+100+ full resolution, global imagery products from NASA Earth Observing System satellites are available through GIBS.
+Many of these products are available in near real-time (usually within 3 hours of observation) courtesy of LANCE data providers.
+GIBS imagery products include imagery from the MODIS instrument aboard Terra and Aqua, the AIRS instrument aboard Aqua, the OMI instrument aboard Aura, and more.
+For a full listing of available and planned imagery products, visit the following GIBS Wiki page:

 GIBS is composed of